Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-5/returning-values-from-tables.md

 local shipToFind = "Void Racer"

 -- Ships waiting for repair
-local waitingShips = {"Battle Sun", "Void Racer", "The Big Slow"}
+local waitingShips = { "Battle Sun", "Void Racer", "The Big Slow" }

 -- Get place in line
 local function getPlaceInLine(shipName)
-	for placeInLine,ship in ipairs(waitingShips) do
+	for placeInLine, ship in ipairs(waitingShips) do
 		if ship == shipName then
 			return placeInLine
 		end